rudidude86/gura-lang.github.io/documents/Operator.md

 * **Suffixed Unary Operator** takes an input value specified before it.
 * **Binary Operator** takes two input values specified on both sides of them.

-Users can define Operator's function through `operator` class.
+Users can assign their own functions to Operators through `operator` instance.

 ## Precedence